We are reader supported. If you buy through the links on our website, we may earn a small commission at no additional cost to you. Learn more.

 - Engineered for performance cars

-Bosch, a renowned brand on automotive parts, assures 5 years of satisfaction on this product.
-The double-platinum firing pin and the fine wire design of the center electrode are sufficient to give up to 3 times service life than standard copper spark plugs.
+Bosch, a renowned brand on automotive parts, assures 5 years of satisfaction with this product.
+The double-platinum firing pin and the fine wire design of the center electrode are sufficient to give up to 3 times the service life than standard copper spark plugs.

 - Double platinum electrodes

 - 5-year performance satisfaction guarantee